Volunteer Community Village Project in Fiji

 Volunteers joining the Community Village Project will get away from the hustle and bustle of the towns.
-However, all our villages are within a 1 hour drive of our offices in Nadi or Suva, so you will always be within easy reach of Projects Abroad staff.
+However, all our villages are within a 1 hour drive of our office in Nadi, so you will always be within easy reach of Projects Abroad staff.
 Depending on when you join the project there may or may not be other volunteers in the same village, so you must be prepared for the exciting opportunity of being the only foreigner.

 Community Volunteering Abroad in Fiji

 Volunteers live with a Fijian host family, who will ensure that you soon feel at home and integrated into community life.
 You will live in the local, traditional manner, eating what the family eats and joining family activities, such as going to church.
 The villages have basic amenities, and not all homes will have full-time electricity.
 In almost all cases only cold water will be available for showering, and some homes may have an outside toilet and washing facilities.